sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 ]
 ```

-_Webpack_ now will create a separated file for your page component.
-But as is, the user receives no feedback about the loading process.
+_Webpack_ now will create a separated file for your page components.
+But this way the user receives no feedback about the loading process.
 We could improve the router using a loading component.

 An async component must provide a _Promise.resolve_.
 When you write `() => import('./views/HomeComponent')` implicit you return a _Promise_ that resolves the component.
-But if you want use the _[handling loading state](https://vuejs.org/v2/guide/components-dynamic-async.html#Handling-Loading-State)_ you need return an explicit _Promise_
+But if you want to use the _[handling loading state](https://vuejs.org/v2/guide/components-dynamic-async.html#Handling-Loading-State)_ you need to return an explicit _Promise_

 Like this:
 ```js